Sesh-Gallagher/alx-low_level_programming/0x14-bit_manipulation/README.md

- This readme is about this folder and its contents
+ This readme is about this folder and its contents and all that is insied

+to update readme with more information